gabrocheleau/merkle-patricia-trees-examples/README.md

 Now let's suppose that I'm provided with various pieces of information, some that I trust, and some that I don't.
 Here's what I know from a trustworthy source:

-- The tree contains key-value pair "testKey" : "testValue"
+- The tree contains key-value pair "testKey": "testValue"
 - There also exists a branch node with hash: `<Buffer 70 b3 d0 20 ad 85 8f d6 00 28 a4 23 e9 8f 1d 99 c5 37 cd b9 1f 27 49 16 40 06 6f ea c7 9c 2f 72>`.
 - The path corresponding to this branch node is "testKey000".
 - This branch node contains at least one valid branch.
 This branch is located at index 4, with value [ `<Buffer 31>`, `<Buffer 74 65 73 74 56 61 6c 75 65 31>` ] (equivalent to key-value pair "testKey0001": "testValue1")

 Now, I'm getting conflicting information from two other shady sources:

-- Marie claims that: _That branch node contains another branch, representing key-value pair "testKey000A" : "testValueA"_
+- Marie claims that: _That branch node contains another branch, representing key-value pair "testKey000A": "testValueA"_
-- John claims that: _That branch node contains another branch, representing key-value pairs "testKey000z" : "testValuez"._
+- John claims that: _That branch node contains another branch, representing key-value pairs "testKey000z": "testValuez"._

 How can I determine who's telling the truth?
 Simple: by computing the branch node hash for each possibility, and comparing them with our trusted branch node hash!